College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > Italian (MA)

 As part of your service-learning experience, you’ll apply your linguistic expertise at sites across the city.
 Chicago is home to numerous multilingual cultural institutions, organizations and nonprofits, such as the Italian Cultural Institute, Casa Italia Chicago and more.

-Submit an online application, language proficiency test scores, letters of recommendation and a letter of application.
+Submit an online application, language proficiency test scores, letters of recommendation, letters of application, and complete an interview with a faculty member in our Italian program.

-You’ll take four core courses and eight electives taught in either Italian or English.
+You’ll take three core courses and nine electives taught in either Italian or English.

 Graduate school is an investment in your future.
 Learn more about the fellowships, scholarships and grants available to you.